 A rugged computer in tough situations can save lives.
 Using a standard laptop or semi-rugged tablet for critical applications might reduce the initial investment in hardware but jeopardize both lives and vehicles.
-There are many examples where a rugged computer is used for public safety.
+There are many examples where a industrial computer is used for public safety.

 Time to reach the fire site is reduced if the computer onboard the fire engine starts to receive data from the alarm control center the second a fire alarm goes off.
 Electronic maps can be sent and the driver gets instructions to find the best way to the fire site.
 Via satellite link, the computer can get building designs with graphical information about explosive and other dangerous goods.
-Getting building design data usually takes minutes – information which can save many firemen's lives.
+Getting building design data usually takes minutes – information which can save many lives.

 Pre-hospital care in ambulances